limine-bootloader/limine/README.md

 git clone https://github.com/limine-bootloader/limine.git --branch=v4.20230120.0-binary --depth=1
 ```

-In order to rebuild host utilities like `limine-deploy`, simply run `make` in the binary
+In order to rebuild host utilities like `limine`, simply run `make` in the binary
 release directory.

 Host utility binaries are provided for Windows.